 Even when it was released in 2014, the Autodesk Ember was not cheap.
 Now, even after it’s been officially discontinued, the price is just as high as ever, at around $7500.
 Autodesk does still sell various resins for it, but ultimately, you’re at the mercy of a third-party reseller, which obviously makes buying several Embers difficult.

 Of course, there’s no need to purchase official Autodesk resin.
 If you find a less expensive material that’s of an equally high quality, you can definitely use it.
 The question, however, is whether your business can afford to use a four-year old printer in the first place.
 If you have the technicians required for servicing, there’s no problem, but otherwise, you may have difficulty when problems arise.

 Simply, if your design department only needs one 3D printer for prototyping, the Ember would be a strong choice.
 If you’re looking to purchase several, however, you might want to consider getting something a bit more modern, if only for the safety net that an official warranty would provide.

 Despite not selling the Ember anymore, Autodesk maintains a highly active community forum full of tutorials, troubleshooting advice, and material guides.
 The site claims to offer online support, but this page doesn’t work, presumably as the printer is no longer manufactured.
 There’s also a blog but this hasn’t been updated since 2017.

 Realistically, you’d have to find a reseller offering at least a one-year warranty.
 This is what Autodesk used to offer, although it could be argued that this is a little short, especially considering the price of the printer itself.
-If you don’t have specialized, experienced technical staff, you’ll have to accept the fact that the majority of your support will be given by other users, not necessarily professionals.
+If you don’t have specialized, experienced technical staff, you’ll have to face the fact that the majority of your support will be given by other users, not necessarily professionals.